biezhihua/confetti/README.md

 It's very easy to define a custom `Confetto` (see `BitmapConfetto`).
 You simply need to extend from the `Confetto` class and implement `drawInternal`.
 The function will provide you with a `Canvas` to draw on as well as a work `Matrix` and `Paint` so you don't have to allocate objects in the draw path.
-You then need to essentially draw your confetto however you want onto the canvas using the specified `x`, `y`, and `rotation`.
+You then need to essentially draw your confetti however you want onto the canvas using the specified `x`, `y`, and `rotation`.

 The cool part is that you can interpret `rotation` however you want.
 Instead of an angle in degrees,